multiversx/mx-docs/docs/validators/staking-v4.md

 During stakingV4 phase2, no node from the waiting list is moved to active.
 If we were to keep the same configuration, a shuffled out node from this phase would have to wait 6 epochs until eligible (if selected from the auction) and therefore decreasing the overall APR:

+## How does the dynamic node limitation work?

+The dynamic node limitation is determined by the `NodeLimitPercentage`, which defines a percentage of the `TotalNumOfEligibleNodes` from the current epoch.
+For example, if `NodeLimitPercentage` is set to 0.005 (0.5%) and the `TotalNumOfEligibleNodes` for a given epoch is 1600 nodes, this means owners cannot exceed having more than 8 nodes.
+The specific parameters, including the initial limit and `NodeLimitPercentage`, can be decided through a governance vote.
+This ensures community involvement in determining the rules governing node ownership.